-The economic prospects of Bucks County parents, like parents across America, are suffering due to the absence of sound public policies that ensure high-quality child care is available to fully spur economic recovery and growth.
+The economic prospects of Chester County parents, like parents across America, are suffering due to the absence of sound public policies that ensure high-quality child care is available to fully spur economic recovery and growth.

-Urgent Recovery Need: Increases in federal, state, and county funds are essential to expand access to great child care that parents can rely on so they can work sufficient hours to support their families.
+Urgent Recovery Need: Increases in federal and state funds are essential to expand access to great child care that parents can rely on so they can work sufficient hours to support their families.